srivallabha11/Capstone-Project/README.md

 one loan can be granted for an account.
 Relation "demographic data" gives some publicly available information about the districts (e.g. the unemployment rate); additional information about the clients can be deduced from this.

+K-Nearest Neighbors (KNN) Algorithm
+K-Nearest Neighbors (KNN) is one of the simplest algorithms used in Machine Learning for regression and classification problem.
+KNN algorithms use data and classify new data points based on similarity measures (e.g. distance function).
+Classification is done by a majority vote to its neighbors.
+The data is assigned to the class which has the nearest neighbors.
+As you increase the number of nearest neighbors, the value of k, accuracy might increase.